 From the web browser you can download content easily from any location on your network, which makes it easy to share with a whole house full of devices.
 The web display updates as you shoot and add files to your iPhone or other device, which is pretty nifty too.

 While the mobile app versions of Dropbox and Google Drive can be configured to automatically transfer all your new photos and videos to respective cloud accounts, you might want to use PhotoSync to transfer selected content to one or more of your cloud accounts, include SmugMug, SugarSync, Flickr and the below.

 This feature is also useful for making backups of your images and videos when you’re out shooting.

 If you use a supported Wi-Fi transfer SD card like the Toshiba FlashAir or Transcend Wi-Fi, you can wirelessly transfer those photos to your iOS device with PhotoSync installed.

-Unfortunately, this feature doesn’t work with the Eye-Fi SD Card, but there is an Eye-Fi iOS app you can use to make the transfer between your camera and your iOS device.
+Unfortunately, this feature doesn’t work with the Eye-Fi SD Card, but there is an Eye-Fi iOS app [No Longer Available] you can use to make the transfer between your camera and your iOS device.